 - Manual Handling Training

-- First Aid training specific to individual medical conditions; Epilepsy, Anaphalaxia and use of Epipens
+- First Aid training specific to individual medical conditions; Epilepsy, Diabetes, Anaphalaxia and the use of Epipens

 - Including the child with a Hearing Impairment